Leafwing-Studios/fop-rules/docs/character-options/classes/bladesworn.md

 ### Rhythmic Intensity: Deadly Performance

 At level 1, you dance across the battlefield in a beautiful whirlwind of deadly steel.
+Once per round, you may spend 1 essence to enhance your basic attacks (including those made using a counterattack).

-Whenever you hit a creature with a basic attack (or one of your counterattacks), deal additional damage to it equal to your Rhythm.
-The damage type is the same as the original attack, using the majority damage type if it is mixed (choosing in the event of a tie).
+When you use this feature, your enhanced basic attacks deal 3 \* Rhythm + Presence additional damage.
+This damage is the same type as the original attack, and like usual, is doubled on a critical hit.

+You may use this feature twice per round at level 9, and three times per round at level 17.

 ### Weapon Bond: Summoning